ShirleyxZhang/cs50_final/game_server/README.md

 **limitations:**
 - If an unknown FA sends in request to capture the message will be ignored
 - multiple errors in one message will only notify one error
+- The game eventually ends only after the timer expires AND another datagram comes in, else it seems to be running overtime
+- THE game status to guideid has slight formatting differences to protocol i.e. there will be an extra colon.
+But this codes not affect the way it communicates with guide agent.

 **Extensions**
 3 points: Compute the distance between two lat/long points with the proper equations, allowing the game to be played over much larger distances than our little campus.